 Dog & Cat Desexing Camberwell

-Our experienced Veterinarians offer expert desexing services for your pet in Camberwell and surrounding areas.
+Our experienced Veterinarians offer expert desexing services for your pet in Camberwelland surrounding areas.
 At Elgar Road Vet, we highly recommend desexing for all pet cats and dogs.

 When should I have my pet desexed?

-We recommend desexing your pet at around 5 to 6 months of age.
-While younger pets can also be desexed, there are more risks involved.
-Even if your pet is already an adult, there are still significant benefits to desexing.
+Desexing is typically recommended for pets at around 5 to 6 months of age.
+Although younger pets can also be desexed, it involves greater risks.
+Even if your pet is already an adult, there are many advantages to desexing.

 The advantages to desexing include:-